SEPM2022G/YSYL/README.md

 All changes to the main branch are made through pull requests on GitHub.
 In order to contribute, create a branch with your changes and submit a pull request to `main`.
-Include a title and description of your changes to help reviewers understand your changes.
+Include a title that refers to the task in trello together with a description of your changes to help reviewers understand your changes.

 ```
 Feature: Save a state in the statemanager